acookson91/CV/README.md

 #### Management

 * Developed a Project management team responsible for over £7m turnover in 2015.
-I led 9 Technical Project managers and 1 Design Manager.
+I led 8 Technical Project managers and 1 Design Manager
-* Responsible for entire product deployment and roll out of new products across the UK, DE, AUS and USA.
+* Responsible for entire product deployment and roll out of new products across the UK, DE, AUS and USA
-* Helped Develop a 3 stage QA process for products across Desktop, Tablet and Mobile, reducing error rate by over 20%.
+* Helped Develop a 3 stage QA process for products across Desktop, Tablet and Mobile, reducing error rate by over 20%

 #### Design